-Republicans hopeful on Kavanaugh; Democrats decry report 'whitewash'
+Republican hopes rise for Kavanaugh confirmation; Democrats decry report 'whitewash'

 Democratic Senator Dianne Feinstein noted that the FBI did not interview Kavanaugh himself or Christine Blasey Ford, a university professor who has accused Kavanaugh of sexual assault in 1982.

+Thousands of protesters, some holding signs saying “Believe Survivors” and “Kava-Nope,” rallied in front of the Supreme Court in opposition to Kavanaugh, whose nomination has become a flashpoint in the #MeToo movement against sexual harassment and assault.
+The nomination battle boiled down to a “he said, she said” conflict requiring senators to decide between diametrically opposed accounts offered by Kavanaugh and Ford.

-Trump said on Twitter the FBI report showed that the allegations against Kavanaugh were “totally uncorroborated.”
+Trump, himself accused by numerous women during the 2016 presidential race of sexual misconduct, wrote on Twitter that the FBI report showed that the allegations against Kavanaugh were “totally uncorroborated.”

 The report was not released to the public.
 Senators were allowed to read it behind closed doors in a secure location in the Capitol, without taking notes or making copies.